rurban/re-engine-PCRE2/README.md

     If the pattern set a match limit by including an item of the form (\*LIMIT\_MATCH=nnnn) at the start, the value is returned.
+    If the limit is not set the value 4294967295 will be returned.

 - maxlookbehind (RX)